microsoft/AdaptiveCards/specs/DesignDiscussions/InputAccessibility.md

     - "Could not submit.
 Please fix error(s)."
 1. Do not announce anything.
 This option assumes focus immediately moves away.
 See below.
     - ""

+**Decision: Option 4.
+No summary announcement on submit.
+If error present, simply move focus to first invalid input, which will announce its error message as specified previously.**

+- TODO: Check with accessibility experts if summary announcement would be desirable.
+If so, we likely need to implement localization, then revisit this decision.

-- Confirm (for https://github.com/microsoft/AdaptiveCards/issues/4880): No additional indication to user on repeated invalid submissions (e.g. no "flicker").
-However, the submit error announcement, if any, will be repeated each time.
+- Related decision: No additional indication to user on repeated invalid submissions (e.g. no "flicker").
+However, the submit error announcement, if any, will be repeated each time. (https://github.com/microsoft/AdaptiveCards/issues/4880)

 ## Focus Accessibility